 The keratinocytes in the stratum spinosum begin the synthesis of keratin and release a water-repelling glycolipid.
 These help prevent water loss from the body and make the skin relatively waterproof.

-With production of new keratinocytes from stratum basale, keratinocytes of the stratum spinosum are pushed into the stratum granulosum.
+With the production of new keratinocytes from stratum basale, keratinocytes of the stratum spinosum are pushed into the stratum granulosum.

 The stratum granulosum has a grainy appearance.
 This occurs due to changes in the keratinocytes as they are pushed from the stratum spinosum.
 These changes are